-4. Explain why the CEC is the most effective vehicle for the Parties to use in undertaking the project, considering these points:
+• Explain why the CEC is the most effective vehicle for the Parties to use in undertaking the project, considering these points:

-- The value-added of doing it under the CEC cooperative program - CEC support would be tremendously helpful in ensuring that program staffs have the resources needed to support collaborative work and to encourage the participation of key national stakeholders such as accreditation and standards bodies and the private sector. - Any other public, private or social organizations that work on such activities - This project would be conducted in close coordination with the Global Superior Energy Performance (GSEP) initiative.
+- o The value-added of doing it under the CEC cooperative program - CEC support would be tremendously helpful in ensuring that program staffs have the resources needed to support collaborative work and to encourage the participation of key national stakeholders such as accreditation and standards bodies and the private sector. - Any other public, private or social organizations that work on such activities - This project would be conducted in close coordination with the Global Superior Energy Performance (GSEP) initiative.
 GSEP was launched in 2010 by the Clean Energy Ministerial (CEM) and International Partnership for Energy Efficiency Cooperation (IPEEC).
 Through GSEP's Energy Management Working Group (EMWG), government officials worldwide share best practices and leverage their collective knowledge and experience to create high-impact national programs that accelerate the use of energy management systems in industry and commercial buildings.
 Canada, Mexico, and the United States are key partners in GSEP work to promote a globally harmonized certification scheme for ISO 50001 Auditors (one of GSEP's marquis activities). - GSEP works closely with a number of donor and international organizations that promote energy efficiency worldwide, including the World Bank and UNIDO.
-These and other organizations have active programs to promote uptake of energy management systems in a number of countries, and GSEP helps support their work through technical input and sharing of best practices, resources, tools, guidance, and training materials. - This project will build off of a commitment to trilateral collaboration on ISO 50001 and SEP that is expected to be announced following the North American Energy Ministerial scheduled for 15 December 2014 in Washington, D.C. - Major multinational corporations in the manufacturing and commercial sectors (3M, Cummins, General Dynamics, Nissan, Schneider Electric, Marriott Hotels, Hilton Hotels, and others) are looking to implement and promote ISO 50001 throughout their North American operations and supply chains.
-A harmonized approach to promoting the ISO 50001 standard among countries will help facilitate private sector adoption. - o Opportunities to cooperate and/or leverage resources with such organizations - Private sector companies have expressed interest in expanding their ISO 50001 and SEP activities across their North American facilities.
-The CEC project would help to demonstrate government leadership in motivating early adopting companies to accelerate their energy management activities.
-Existing GSEP work on the ISO 50001 lead auditor harmonization, as well as case study development, will assist and leverage with the CEC project. - GSEP and Mexico have already been in dialogue with several donor and international organizations working in Mexico about coordinating efforts through this proposed CEC project.
-The World Bank and UNIDO are interested in supporting this project in a number of ways; for instance, these organizations can provide funds to support the development of resources for sector-specific pilot projects and deeper on-the-ground technical assistance.
-Further dialogue to clearly define collaboration parameters will be conducted if this CEC project is approved.
+These and other organizations have active programs to promote uptake of energy management systems in a number of countries, and GSEP helps support their work through technical input and sharing of best practices, resources, tools, guidance, and training materials. - This project will build off of a commitment to trilateral collaboration on ISO 50001 and SEP that is expected to be announced following the North American Energy Ministerial held 15 December 2014, in Washington, DC. - Major multinational corporations in the manufacturing and commercial sectors (3M, Cummins, General Dynamics, Nissan, Schneider Electric, Marriott Hotels, Hilton Hotels, and others) are looking to implement and promote ISO 50001 throughout their North American operations and supply chains.
+A harmonized approach to promoting the ISO 50001 standard among countries will help facilitate private sector adoption.